robocomp/robocomp/README.md

     make
     sudo make install

-RoboComp's core libraries should be compiled and installed in */opt/robocomp*
+RoboComp's core libraries should now be compiled and installed in */opt/robocomp*

-Let's include now the robocomp's libraries in the linux cache:
+Let's now tell Linux where to find RoboComp's libraries:

     cd /etc
     sudo nano ld.so.conf

-add the following line:
+and add the following line:

     /opt/robocomp/libs/

-save and type:
+save the file and type:

     sudo ldconfig

+Done!
+Now let's have some fun.

 ###Installation of RCIS Robotics simulator

-From *robocom* root directory type:
+From *robocomp* root directory type:

     cd files/freedesktop
     chmod +x ./install.sh